LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 1. Add a *File Upload interaction*.
 This handles upload of the file to LiveEngage.
 2. Add an *Integration interaction* beneath the File Upload interaction.
 This interaction must invoke a [File integration](conversation-builder-integrations-file-integrations.html) that handles upload of the file from LiveEngage to your brand's external file share or system.
-3. Create a *dialog* that a) is triggered when the upload succeeds, and b) handles the "success" flow.
+3. Create a *dialog* that is triggered when the upload succeeds and responds accordingly to the consumer.
-4. Create a *dialog* that a) is triggered when the upload fails, and b) handles the "failure" flow.
+4. Create a *dialog* that is triggered when the upload fails and responds accordingly to the consumer.

 **To add a File Upload interaction - detailed process**